Sandy Nurse: 2021 City Council campaign

 In July 2020 – shortly after Diaz had won her special election primary – Nurse announced she would seek a rematch in the regularly scheduled 2021 City council election.
 As in the special election, Nurse ran a left-wing campaign, and received support from many of the city's most influential progressive officeholders and organizations, among them Congresswomen Alexandria Ocasio-Cortez and Nydia Velázquez, Public Advocate Jumaane Williams, and the Working Families Party.

 On election night, Nurse comfortably led Diaz 51-24%, and acknowledged her likely victory on June 23; when absentee ballots and ranked-choice votes were counted two weeks later, she officially defeated Diaz by a ranked choice margin of 65-35%.
 Nurse subsequently won the general election with over 86% of the vote.

+As Councilmember

+In 2025, the City Council passed a bill Nurse authored that requires the city to expand availability of public restrooms.

+In March 2026, Nurse said the top priority in her district was housing.

+In May 2026, Nurse was present at the scene of a conflict in Bushwick between federal immigration officers and local protesters.
+She said that she witnessed what “appeared to be direct coordination between ICE and the NYPD, with officers cordoning off the ambulance bay to allow ICE to move the individual into their vehicles and leave.”
+This raised concerns that the NYPD had violated the city's sanctuary laws.

+Nurse sits on the City Council's Progressive Caucus, serving as co-chair.

 Personal life

-Nurse lives in Cypress Hills.
+Nurse lives in Cypress Hills, Brooklyn.
 She identifies as Afro-Latina.
+In December 2023, her father, Guillermo Nurse, was sworn in as the first Latino mayor of Oxford, North Carolina.